MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api/includes/8-exercise-func-app.md

 ### Complete the Azure Functions API

 To complete the API, you'll start by moving the starter API code to a folder named _api_.
-This is the folder name you entered when you created the Static Web Apps instance.
+This is the folder name you entered for the **api_location** when you created the Static Web Apps instance.

 1. In Visual Studio Code, open the command palette by pressing <kbd>F1</kbd>
 1. Type and select **Terminal: Create New Integrated Terminal**